 The UK government has announced that the list of foreign visitors who will need an ETA to travel to the country has been expanded.
-The UK now requires all non-EU citizens to apply for an ETA before travelling, a total of around 50 countries.

 Who and when will need to obtain an ETA to enter the United Kingdom?